- Extra 1 ~ A Day in the Museum

 “Well, they surely will tell you about them.
-Did you know that both are veterans from the ISP?”
+Did you know that both are veterans from the IPS?”

-She nods happily, “They’ve met in service.
+“Yeah.”
+She nods happily.
+“They’ve met in service.
 After their last mission, both opened the MaryQueens together.”

-“They have lost too much in the front…” she sighs deeply, “once they have recovered, and were equipped with the implants they port now, they left the ISP.
+“They have lost too much on the front…” she sighs deeply, “once they have recovered, and were equipped with the implants they port now, they left the IPS.
 That was roughly six years ago…”

 “You better ask them, I don’t like to talk about others’ lives, even if I know them well.”